 The Company established an audit committee ("Audit Committee") with written terms of reference in compliance with the GEM Listing Rules.
-The primary duties of the Audit Committee are to review the Company's annual report and financial statements, interim report and quarterly reports and to provide advice and comment thereon to the Board.
+The primary duties of the Audit Committee are to review the Company's annual report and financial statements, interim report and to provide advice and comment thereon to the Board.
 The Audit Committee is also responsible for reviewing and supervising the financial reporting process and internal control procedures of the Group.
-During the year ended 31 March 2024, it consists of four Independent Non-executive Directors, Mr. Lee King Fui, chairman of the Audit Committee, Mr. Joseph Rodrick Law, Ms. Ho Sau Ping, Pia and Mr. Cheung Leung.
-Three meetings were held during the financial year ended 31 March 2024.
+During the year ended 31 March 2025, it consists of four Independent Non-executive Directors, Mr. Lee King Fui, chairman of the Audit Committee, Mr. Joseph Rodrick Law, Ms. Ho Sau Ping, Pia and Mr. Cheung Leung (resigned on 10 April 2025).
+Two meetings were held during the financial year ended 31 March 2025.
 Attendance of the members of the Audit Committee is set out below: